Construction and Trade

 Our Construction and Trade Program has been designed for students who want to develop the practical skills and knowledge needed to obtain an apprenticeship in the Building and Trade industry.

-Partnering side by side with SEDA to deliver this program is BGC Australia.
-BGC provides our students with real-life learning opportunities and experiences within the industry, as well as potential work placements.
+Partnering side by side with SEDA to deliver this program is Midland Brick.
+Midland Brick provides our students with real-life learning opportunities and experiences within the industry, as well as potential work placements.
 The experiences are varied in a huge range of trades, allowing students to better understand and choose which trades they are most interested in.

 Students gain skills, knowledge and networks within the Construction and Trade industry that will assist them in finding employment in the areas of the industry they wish to go into.